United Airlines Flight 232: Crash landing

 As the crew began to prepare for arrival at Sioux Gateway Airport, they questioned whether they should deploy the landing gear or belly-land the aircraft with the gear retracted.
 They decided that having the landing gear down would provide some shock absorption on impact.
 The complete hydraulic failure left the landing gear lowering mechanism inoperative.
 Two options were available to the flight crew.
 The DC-10 is designed so that if hydraulic pressure to the landing gear is lost, the gear will fall down slightly and rest on the landing gear doors.
 Placing the regular landing gear handle in the down position will unlock the doors mechanically, and the doors and landing gear will then fall down into place and lock due to gravity.
 An alternative system is also available using a lever in the cockpit floor to cause the landing gear to fall into position.
 This lever has the added benefit of unlocking the outboard ailerons, which are not used in high-speed flight and are locked in a neutral position.
 The crew hoped that there might be some trapped hydraulic fluid in the outboard ailerons and that they might regain some use of flight controls by unlocking them.
 They elected to extend the gear with the alternative system.
 Although the gear deployed successfully, no change of the controllability of the aircraft resulted.

 Landing was originally planned for 9000 ft Runway 31.
 Difficulties in controlling the aircraft made alignment with the runway almost impossible.
 While dumping some of the excess fuel, the airplane executed a series of mostly right-hand turns (turning the airplane in this direction was easier) with the intention of aligning with Runway 31.
-When they finished they were instead aligned with the closed 6888 ft Runway 22, and had little capacity to maneuver.
+When they finished they were instead aligned with the closed 6888 ft Runway 22, and had little ability to maneuver.
+Runway 22 had been closed permanently a year earlier.
 Fire trucks had been placed on Runway 22, anticipating a landing on nearby Runway 31, so all the vehicles were quickly moved out of the way before the airplane touched down.
-Runway 22 had been closed permanently a year earlier.

 ATC also advised that a four-lane Interstate highway ran north and south just east of the airport, which they could land on if they did not think they could make the runway.
 Captain Haynes replied that they were passing over the interstate at that time and they would try for the runway instead.